MARIAN DEVOTIONAL MOVEMENT

 MAKING MARY KNOWN AND LOVED

-Promoting the "Recipe for Renewal" to bring souls to Jesus through Mary that He would have dominion.
+Promoting the "Recipe for Renewal" to bring souls to Jesus through Mary.

 "Mary is the safest, easiest, shortest and most perfect way of approaching Jesus."
 St. Louis Marie de Montfort